 1.2.1 Abstract

-This guide will show you how to install Keystone by using packages available on Red Hat Enterprise Linux 8 and 9 and their derivatives through the RDO repository.
+This guide will show you how to install Keystone by using packages available on Red Hat Enterprise Linux 7 and its derivatives through the RDO repository.

 Explanations of configuration options and sample configuration files are included.